JoepKockelkorn/joepkockelkorn.com/content/blog/angular-state-guards.md

 needed to make Typescript happy.
 [There is an ongoing discussion about that](https://github.com/remix-run/react-router/discussions/9854).

-Using the retrieved data is that same in React Router as in Remix, using the [`useLoaderData`](https://reactrouter.com/en/main/hooks/use-loader-data) hook:
+Using the retrieved data is the same in React Router as in Remix, using the [`useLoaderData`](https://reactrouter.com/en/main/hooks/use-loader-data) hook:

 ```typescript